3.1 FLEXnet Server Setup for Windows

 Find the FLEXnet server Host Name and Host ID

-Make note of the Host Name and the Physical Address (also known as MAC Address or Ethernet Address), which is a 12 character string.
+Make note of the Host Name and the Physical Address (also known as MAC Address or Ethernet Address).

 Obtain the license file

-- After logging in, if your web membership account already has an Origin serial number(s) associated with it, you will see your "Origin Product Registration" page.
+- If your web membership account already has an Origin serial number(s) associated with it, you will see your "Origin Product Registration" page.

 - If this is the first time you are registering and obtaining a license for this serial number and version, click the Register New Serial Number button.